The Origins of Reasonable Doubt - Whitman, James Q - Yale University Press

 The rule as we understand it today is intended to protect the accused.
 But Whitman traces its history back through centuries of Christian theology and common-law history to reveal that the original concern was to protect the souls of jurors.
 In Christian tradition, a person who experienced doubt yet convicted an innocent defendant was guilty of a mortal sin.
 Jurors fearful for their own souls were reassured that they were safe, as long as their doubts were not “reasonable.”
 Today, the old rule of reasonable doubt survives, but it has been turned to different purposes.
 The result is confusion for jurors, and a serious moral challenge for our system of justice.

 James Q. Whitman is Ford Foundation Professor of Comparative and Foreign Law, Yale University, and author of the award-winning book Harsh Justice.
-He lives in New Haven.
+He lives in New York City, NY.

 OTHER TITLES IN THIS SERIES